sapegin/washingcode-book/manuscript/090_Dont_make_me_think.md

 <!-- expect(obj).toEqual({ value: 42 }) -->

-Adding a property to an object when the `condition` is true, don’t do anything otherwise.
-The intention is more obvious when we explicitly define object to destructure, and don’t rely on destructuring of falsy values:
+Here, we add a property to an object when the condition is true, otherwise we do nothing.
+The intention is more obvious when we explicitly define objects to destructure rather than relying on destructuring of falsy values:

 <!-- const condition = true -->